For decades, Batting Average has been hailed as the king of the stats for sportswriters and fans alike. That stops now!

-Created in 1887 to measure the success of a hitter, we have to ask ourselves one question: does BA really tell me how successful a hitter actually is?
+Created in 1887 to measure the success of a hitter, we have to ask ourselves one question: does batting average really tell me how successful a hitter actually is?

 Imagine you’re sitting on a couch watching a game.
 Player X comes up to bat.
-You have no idea who he is, all you know is that his BA is .250.
+You have no idea who he is, all you know is that he is hitting .250.
 Nothing else.

 How would you evaluate Player X?

-In 2018, the league average in BA is .246.
+In 2018, the league average in batting average is .246.
 Yes, you read that correctly, .246.
 That makes Player X an above average hitter in MLB by many people’s standards.

 Ask anybody to answer the same question I just posed before – do you consider a player who’s hitting .250 to be a successful hitter? – and you’ll be flooded with follow ups.